borntofrappe/playground/borntofrappe/README.md

 ## TODOS

-- [x] experiment with `subgrid` in the blog page.
-Works on firefox only

-- [x] consider updating the name of the components. footer -> home, navigation -> galaxy, breadcrumb -> map
+- [x] add animation to galaxy; consider prefers-reduced motion

-  - [x] update only navigation, given the bespoke nature of the component
+- [x] update galaxy component in landing page

-  - [x] keep footer and breadcrumb, given the more standard use case
+- [x] fix annoying :hover and :focus state on the footer; does not update

-- [ ] add animation to landing page; consider prefers-reduced motion

 - [ ] create a background for the different sections

 - [ ] create a 404 page with an extra planet and the rocket

-- [ ] fix annoying :hover and :focus state on the footer; does not update

 - [ ] review icon naming convention